GoDevOp/land-use-public-comment/proxy/PHP/README.md

 </Files>
 ```

-### When I ran the verification test my browser displays raw PHP code?
+### When I ran the verification test my browser displays raw PHP code

 Raw PHP code in the browser indicates that the PHP server is not configured correctly.
 If you see this, troubleshoot the Apache ```httpd.conf``` file.
 On Mac, typically your built in Apache httpd.conf file is located here ```/private/etc/apache2/httpd.conf```.
 On a Linux machine sometimes the ```httpd.conf``` file is located in ```etc/httpd/conf```.
 A properly configured httpd.conf file, looks something like below.
 Note that the php_5module
-is uncommented and libphp5.so is present the modules directory.
+is uncommented and libphp5.so is present in the modules directory.
 More help [here](http://php.net/manual/en/install.macosx.bundled.php).

 In addition Apache must be told to accept .php file extensions.
 This can also be done by adding the below